Airblader/i3/README.md

 This may vary for other distributions.
 If you have trouble compiling it, just open an issue to let me know.

+# Updating

+You can update by simply switching into the directory of the repository and executing `git pull`.
+Then rebuild and install via `make && sudo make install`.

+Please note that I do not care too much for backwards compatibility.
+At the time of installation, this readme will always be up to date.
+When I change something, I will update the readme as well.
+Before pulling, please check if something has changed and adapt your config / scripts accordingly.
+If there are any questions on how to adapt something, please feel free to contact me by opening an issue.

 # Screenshot